jackdbd/undici/packages/eleventy-plugin-text-to-speech/.ae/temp/eleventy-plugin-text-to-speech.api.md

     bucketName: string;
     keyFilename: string;
 };

+// Warning: (ae-missing-release-tag) "EleventyConfig" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type EleventyConfig = any;

 // Warning: (ae-missing-release-tag) "mediaType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //